Pregnancy Support

 Acupuncture has been reported as safe during pregnancy when administered by well-trained practitioners (Clarkson et al., 2015; Ormsby et al., 2020; Park et al., 2014; Soliday & Betts, 2018) and has been found to have reduced miscarriage symptoms compared to touch intervention when used for threatened miscarriage in a NZ feasibility study (Betts et al., 2016).

 Prebirth acupuncture and acupressure are used clinically with the intention to prepare the body for labour in the third trimester.
+Smith et al (2020) reported in a Cochrane review on acupuncture and acupressure for pain management during labour, that acupuncture vs sham and acupressure vs control and usual care, may reduce pain during labour.
+Acupuncture may also reduce the need for pain medication and acupressure might reduce the need for C-Sections.
+More research is need comparing acupuncture and acupressure to usual care with better quality sham/controls as well as better reporting of outcomes (Smith et al., 2020).
 A UK NHS analysis found prebirth acupuncture in the third trimester normalised birth.
 This included less surgical intervention and pain relief during labour, less intervention for induction and reduced hospital stay (Lokugamage et al., 2020).
 Acupressure has also been found to be effective along with other complementary therapies in reducing C-sections and medical intervention (Levett et al., 2016).
 Cochrane reviews have found acupuncture may help with LBPP between 20-26 weeks (Liddle & Pennick, 2015) and prebirth acupuncture may help with cervix dilation (Smith et al., 2017).

 Post natal acupuncture and acupressure is used clinically by Lee-Ana for birth recovery, lactation problems, mastitis, fatigue & anaemia, sleep issues, mental health, urinary incontinence and more.